-- A written residential tenancy agreement, within the meaning of the Residential Tenancy Act 1997 must be in place for at least one of the properties, for a fixed period of at least 12 months.
+- A written residential tenancy agreement, within the meaning set out in Section 3 of the Residential Tenancy Act 1997 must be in place for at least one of the properties, for a fixed period of at least 12 months.

-- If there is more than one dwelling on the land, you must demonstrate you have actively been trying to put in place a written residential tenancy agreement, as described above, for all other dwellings.
+- If there is more than one dwelling on the land, you must demonstrate you have actively been trying to put in place a written residential tenancy agreement, referred to above, for all other dwellings.

 How to apply